 According to research from McKinsey, 80% of businesses can't maintain sustainable profit if there is no management strategy cost-effective.
 Spending unreasonable lack of data cost analysis business or just focus cut without optimization can cause the business to fall into the trap of reduced performance.

 So how do business not only control costs but also use it as a tool to maximize profit?
-The answer lies in the cost analysis of intensive combined with AI technology, business help, trend forecasting, detection, waste and financial decisions smarter.
+The answer lies in the in-depth analysis combined with technology to help businesses forecast trends, detect waste and financial decisions smarter.

-1. Cost analysis what is a business?
+1.1 Cost what is the business?

-1.2 distinguish costs and cash flow: properly Understood to avoid financial mistakes
+1.2 distinguish costs and cash flow

 Many businesses often confuse cost and cash flow, leading to mistakes in financial management.